 Follow the Leader is as innovative as “Got the Life” and as regressive as “Kameltosis,” as epic as “Freak on a Leash” and as putrid as “All in the Family,” as necessary as “It’s On!” and as

 extraneous as “Earache My Eye.”
 It needs to be all of these things at once in order to fully communicate the tidal wave of Coors Light and inspiration Korn was riding into 1998.
 It is, in short, Peak Korn.
 To promote Follow the Leader Korn embarked on the Korn Kampaign.
 An expedition around the country, a long trek to radio stations and meet and greets culminating with a march on Toronto in a literal tank.
-The message was clear; rock was in its officially in its post-sellout era and Korn sell.
+The message was clear; rock has entered its post-sellout era and Korn sell.
 A contemporary interview with Spin Magazine finds the band debating whether or not to cut the “Biohazard breakdown” from “Freak on a Leash” for radio.
 Korn unanimously votes in favor.
 “I want a bigger house!," chants Fieldy.
 It worked.
 Follow the Leader went straight to number one in its first week and sold over 6 million copies in the United States alone.
-While those numbers are easy to accept nearly two and a half decades after the fact, it’s extremely possible Follow the Leader is the most abrasive, downright unpleasant, multi-platinum album ever made.
+While those numbers are easy to accept nearly two and a half decades after the fact, Follow the Leader is still one of the weirdest multi-platinum albums ever made, rarely kowtowing to anything resembling conventional melody or hook.
 In sound and form, with a daunting hour runtime, Follow the Leader sprawls like the suburbs American teenagers wandered with it spinning in their Discmans and car stereos.
 Like many peak-CD blockbusters Follow the Leader would be a better record with some edits but, then again, it would lose that peak-CD time and place magic if were any shorter.
 It needs to be too much, too long, too everything because that’s the point.
 “We did more partying than we did recording,” reflects Munky in the band’s 2002 home video Deuce, sounding momentarily remorseful before concluding, “But that’s okay because not our money.”

 44. Apartment 26

-Apartment 26 made industrial nu metal firmly in the post-Nine Inch Nails/Ministry tradition but unlike their peers in using such machinery for gloom and doom Apartment 26 were
+Apartment 26 made industrial nu metal in the post-Nine Inch Nails/Ministry tradition but unlike their peers using such machinery for gloom and doom Apartment 26 were

 impish, even giddy at times.
 “Finished looking for the answers now I'm looking for the question,” frontman Biff entices on three minute strobe and neon rollercoaster plummet “Backwards.”
 Synthetic pleasures abound - “Apt.
 26”’s ultra satisfying “Nice.” sample drop, the elegantly trip-hopped “The Fear,” “Basic Breakdown”s tent leveling synths - wrapped in the gleeful confidence of a band that was too young to be this depraved and too good to be this disappeared (somehow a band that toured with Ozzfest doesn’t have a single live video.)
 Still, when Hallucinating is on you’re the one asking to be dealt in and Apartment 26 are holding all the cards.